Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Fredholm pairs

-We can see that Theorem \ref{Cnormfred} is really the best estimate that we can hope for by looking at our two dimensional model case again:
+We can see that Theorem~\ref{Cnormfred} is really the best estimate that we can hope for by looking at our two-dimensional model case again:

-\begin{rem}[two dimensional model, continued] Assume again that $P$ and $P'$ are direct sums as before.
-Suppose that $S$ is of the same form, i.e. a direct sum of two-dimensional real projections $q_i$ as above.
-Let $\alpha_i$ be the angle between the ranges of $p_i$ and $p'_i$ and let $\beta_i$ and $\beta_i'$ be the angles between the range of $q_i$ and that of $p_i$ resp. $p'_i$.
+\begin{Remark}[two-dimensional model, continued] Assume again that $P$ and $P'$ are direct sums as before.
+Suppose that $S$ is of the same form, i.e., a direct sum of two-dimensional real projections $q_i$ as above.
+Let $\alpha_i$ be the angle between the ranges of $p_i$ and $p'_i$ and let $\beta_i$ and $\beta_i'$ be the angles between the range of $q_i$ and that of $p_i$ resp.\ $p'_i$.
 By Lemma \ref{2dE}, the sines of these angles are the norms of the respective differences. $\alpha_i$ is at most $\beta_i+\beta'_i$.
-To get the condition $\alpha_i<\tfrac{\pi}{2}$, we need to demand that $\beta'_i<\tfrac{\pi}{2}-\beta_i$, i.e.
+To get the condition $\alpha_i<\frac{\pi}{2}$, we need to demand that $\beta'_i<\frac{\pi}{2}-\beta_i$, i.e.,